Orange-OpenSource/remote-key-server/README.md

 docker pull docker.pkg.github.com/orange-opensource/remote-key-server/rks-aio:latest
 docker run --volume $PWD/certs/:/data --add-host rks.local:127.0.0.1 --name rks-aio --publish 8080:8080 --interactive --tty --detach rks-aio
 ```
-Docker rks-aio image contains a vault server in developement mode(RAM storage and not secure), and a rks-server.
+Docker rks-aio image contains a vault server in development mode(RAM storage and not secure), and a rks-server.
-It is useful to start and see functionnalities of rks.
+It is useful to start and see functionalities of rks.

 The vault root token needed for the RKS initialization in this case (rks-aio image) is simply "root".